Plain English Summary

 Target number of participants

-We would like to include 24 FACT teams.
-We also include all the teams specialized in domestic violence at the Muncipal Health Service in Rotterdam.
+24 FACT teams and all the teams specialized in domestic violence at the Muncipal Health Service in Rotterdam

 Participant exclusion criteria